All-time tennis records – Men's singles: Most consecutive titles at a single tournament

-(**) Tournament wasn't held during WWI.
+(**) Tournament wasn't held during World War I.

 Year-end championships

 (1970–present) See the Open Era records page since they have occurred entirely in that era.

 Masters tournaments

 (1970–present) See the Open Era records page since they have occurred entirely in that era.

 Big Titles

 (1990–present) The Grand Slam tournaments, the Masters events and the ATP Finals are the Big Titles of the annual ATP Tour calendar, in addition to the Olympics.